Hanzla-Double3/discord-track-friend/README.md

 # discord-track-friend
 Well, I ain't made this.
 There is this person lives inside me who want to stalk others.
 He thinks he can automate everthing.

+Its just look if a person is in your friend list or not.
+If not It sent notification on your phone

 # Configure
 Go pushbullet.com -> signup -> get api key